CafIncubator/Midden/README.md

 ## Overview

 Midden is a suite of three tools; an editor, a crawler, and a data catalog.
-The editor and crawler are static web apps that can be hosted for free from various providers ([Github](https://pages.github.com/), [Azure](https://azure.microsoft.com/en-us/services/app-service/static/), [netlify](https://www.netlify.com/)) and the crawler is a cross-platform command line interface.
+The editor and catalog are static web apps that can be hosted for free from various providers ([Github](https://pages.github.com/), [Azure](https://azure.microsoft.com/en-us/services/app-service/static/), [netlify](https://www.netlify.com/)) and the crawler is a cross-platform command line interface.

 ### The Editor